-Collectors on Edge For Design Reveal
+Collectors on Edge For Coins in 2021

-So far, collector reaction to the announcement of a Silver Eagle redesign has been mixed, largely because the new design has yet to be seen.
 As with any change, there are those who are already mourning the loss of the famous image.
 Others, however, think that the current design has run its course and are looking forward to something new.
 Perhaps the most common reaction is a wait and see approach, which is common among those who are open to something new but are reserving judgment until they see what that is.

 One change that is likely to be welcomed by all collectors, including ardent fans of the Mercanti design, is the introduction of new security features.
 As minting technology improves, so too does the ability of counterfeiters to create replicas.
 Other world mints, such as the Royal Canadian Mint and the British Royal Mint, have introduced security features in recent years.
-Now the US Mint looks set to follow suit with three levels of security.
-The first level will be visible to the naked eye, making trade among collectors easier, especially online.
-The second will be something that those in the trade know to look for.
-Third, and most intriguing, the new issue is likely to include a forensic feature that is identifiable only to the Mint and the Secret Service.
-While the first two features will likely prove extremely difficult for counterfeiters to replicate, the third will be impossible.

 The changes to the Silver Eagle will certainly spice up the series and offer new options to collectors.
 New security features may also bring collectors who moved to coins that introduced them years ago back to the world's favorite series.
-While changes to the Silver Eagle are likely to get the most attention from collectors in 2021, they are far from the only changes.
+While changes to the Silver Eagle are likely to get the most attention from collectors whenever they debut in 2021, they are far from the only changes.
 The American Gold Eagle will also get a new design, and collectors and non-collectors alike will see George Washington crossing the Delaware on the reverses of quarters.